My Home Office Makeover…A Black & White Affair

-I couldn’t find a desk that I loved, so I pieced this together using Ikea Alex drawer units and Linmon table tops.
-I’m SUPER happy with the function of it and when I get bored (so like tomorrow) I can switch things around.
+I couldn’t find a desk I loved, so I pieced this together using Ikea Alex drawer units and Linmon table tops.
+I’m SUPER happy with the function of it, and when I get bored (so like tomorrow), I can switch things around.

-I chose Sherwin Williams Tricorn Black as the main feature as it’s pretty much the most bad-ass colour out there.
-Paired with fresh white trim and Benjamin Moore Cloud White on the lower foundation walls it’s a super dynamic combo!
+This stunning shade of black on the upper part of the foundation wall is Sherwin Williams Tricorn Black – it’s pretty much the most badass colour out there.
+Paired with fresh white trim and Benjamin Moore Cloud White on the lower foundation walls, it’s a super dynamic combo!

-I’ve always wanted a murphy bed, but it seemed like a luxury item.
-Luckily I found a local fellow (Creative Wall Beds in Victoria), who did a great job making/assembling this beastie!
-It’s all wood and painted in BM Cloud White.
+I’d always wanted a Murphy bed, but it seemed like a luxury item.
+Luckily I found a local fellow (Creative Wall Beds in Victoria) who does a great job making/assembling these beasties!
+It’s all wood and painted in Benjamin Moore Cloud White.

-You can also see my task light from Wayfair as well as some smaller corkboards for the bits n’ pieces.
+You can also see my task light from Wayfair and some smaller corkboards for the wee bits.

-You’ll also see the Ikea Raskog cart pop up again.
-I’ve showcased these many times in our home – from both of the girls bedrooms to our homework closet, I can’t get enough of this handy little unit (I say the same thing to Tim on Friday nites).
+I’ve showcased the Ikea Raskog cart many times in our home – from the girls’ bedrooms to our homework closet; I can’t get enough of this handy little unit (I say the same thing to Tim on Friday nites).

 With our remodel, we stole square footage from the large family room and reconfigured the wall to use the space better.

-This photo below shows how the house was when we first viewed it.
-Notice that the red wall was about 7′ long and on an angle which SUPER cut into my office space (which is behind the red wall).
+The photo below shows how the house was when we first viewed it.
+Notice that the red wall was about seven feet long and on an angle that SUPER cut into my office space (behind the red wall).

-This was the in-between phase.
-We moved things around a bit and I did have mad-love for my farmhouse barn door, but knowing that trends come and go, I decided to go with something a bit more timeless with the new design.
+The next photo shows the in-between phase.
+I did have mad love for my farmhouse barn door, but knowing that trends come and go, I decided to go with something a bit more timeless with the new design.